FVTC-DAS/Python-Week-5-Lab/README.md

 ## What to Submit
 - Push your completed **week5_lab.ipynb** to this GitHub Classroom repository.
-- No separate URL submission is required unless your instructor requests it.
+- Submit the link to your repo in Blackboard.